Captain Bill Sheehan, The Hackensack Riverkeeper

 Having spent most of her adult life around boats and being mechanically inclined, Mary’s can-do attitude is apparent.
 Whether it is behind a desk or under the hull, Mary possesses many of the skills it takes to get the job done.
 Mary feels her part is just a small piece in a huge puzzle of helping protect our precious environment and that she was made for this work, calling it her “dream job”.

-Fishing is probably the top favorites of Mary’s long list of enjoying the great outdoors, and in 2016 conceived and successfully hosted Riverkeeper’s first fishing derby – RiverFest:Pirates of the Hackensack.
-With nearly 200 people in its inaugural year, over half of those participants were children.
+Fishing is probably the top favorite of Mary’s long list of outdoor activities, and in 2016 conceived and successfully hosted Riverkeeper’s first fishing derby – RiverFest:Pirates of the Hackensack.
+With nearly 200 people in its inaugural year, this pirate-themed event, and over half of the participants were children.
 Thanks to our event partners, Hudson River Fishing Association (HRFA), every child went home with a rod and reel of their own.
-Presently, Mary sits on the HRFA Board as Secretary.

 Jodi Jamieson, Project Manager